The Death of Superman: Synopsis

 Jonathan Kent takes Superman's death the hardest.
 One night, while reading a newspaper story Lane wrote in Superman's honor, Jonathan begins to feel responsible for his son's death and has a heart attack in his wife Martha's arms.
 In a coma, Jonathan meets Superman in the afterlife and convinces him to come back, before reawakening.
-Meanwhile, four men claiming to be Superman—Steel, the Cyborg Superman, Superboy, and Eradicator—emerge, and Lane discovers his grave is empty.
-Steel and Superboy are disproven as the original Superman, but the Cyborg and Eradicator both seem to recall some of his memories.
-Hamilton tests the Cyborg and concludes he is the real Superman.
+Meanwhile, four men claiming to be Superman—Steel, Cyborg Superman, Superboy, and Eradicator—emerge, and Lane discovers his grave is empty.
+Steel and Superboy are disproven as the original Superman, but Cyborg Superman and Eradicator both seem to recall some of his memories.
+Hamilton tests Cyborg Superman and concludes he is the real Superman.
 In actuality, Eradicator stole Superman's body and placed it in a regeneration matrix in the Fortress of Solitude, drawing on his recovering energies for power.

 A powerless Superman, wearing a black costume, escapes the matrix.
-The Cyborg helps Mongul destroy Coast City and, in its ruins, they begin to build Engine City in an effort to recreate Mongul's home planet, Warworld.
-Superboy asks Steel to help him fight the Cyborg, and Superman and Supergirl join the two.
-They travel to Engine City, where the Cyborg launches a missile at Metropolis with the intent of destroying it and building a second Engine City in its place.
+Cyborg Superman helps Mongul destroy Coast City and, in its ruins, they begin to build Engine City in an effort to recreate Mongul's home planet, Warworld.
+Superboy asks Steel to help him fight Cyborg Superman, and Superman and Supergirl join the two.
+They travel to Engine City, where Cyborg Superman launches a missile at Metropolis with the intent of destroying it and building a second Engine City in its place.
 Superboy manages to stop the missile before it strikes.
 Hal Jordan returns from space to find Coast City destroyed.
 Devastated, Jordan attacks Engine City and defeats Mongul.
 Eradicator joins the fight and shields Superman from Kryptonite gas.
 The gas kills Eradicator but also evolves within him.
-It passes into Superman, allowing him to regain his powers and defeat the Cyborg.
+It passes into Superman, allowing him to regain his powers and defeat Cyborg Superman.
 Supergirl uses her powers to reconstruct Superman's original costume and they return to Metropolis.

+Alternate versions

+In an alternate story told in Tales from the Dark Multiverse, Lois Lane becomes enraged and bitter after the death of Superman by Doomsday's hands, believing the world failed him.
+After meeting the Eradicator, who failed to bring Superman back to life, Lois proposes that the two merge, turning Lois into the Eradicator.
+Taking extreme measures to 'make the world a better place', Lois kills Lex Luthor, the Joker and Batman and goes to fight Cyborg Superman.
+When the real Superman returns, only for him to be killed by Cyborg Superman, Lois kills the latter and continues her role as Earth's "savior".